Diagnosing & Treating Usher Syndrome

 Once your child is diagnosed, genetic testing will help determine the type of Usher syndrome he or she has developed.

-Usher Syndrome Treatment at UPMC Susquehanna
+Usher Syndrome Treatment

 Depending on your child’s age, symptoms, overall health and severity of his or her condition, your doctor may recommend the following treatments for Usher syndrome: